-- Assess the physical and chemical properties of the substance, or preparations and the works processes involved to see whether the work activity creates a potential for fire, explosion or similar energetic event.
+- Assess the physical and chemical properties of the substance or preparations and the work processes involved to see whether the activity creates a potential for fire, explosion or similar energetic event.

-- Check if your storage of acetylene, LPG or your flammable store, could in the event of an incident compromise your business continuity due to exclusion zones imposed by the emergency services.
+- Check if your storage of acetylene, LPG or your flammable store, could in the event of an incident compromise business continuity because of exclusion zones imposed by the emergency services.

-- Check to see if the work activity involves the creation or handling of potentially combustible or explosive dusts. e.g decanting, sawing, milling and sanding operations.
+- Check to see if the work activity involves the creation or handling of potentially combustible or explosive dusts – for example, decanting, sawing, milling and sanding operations.

 - Check if your flammable store exceeds the guidance of HSG51, DSEAR Regulation 5.
 It is advised to only store internally in the working area the minimum quantity needed for frequent usage for half a day or a single shift.